strapi/documentation/docs/developer-docs/latest/developer-resources/data-management.md

 ### Exclude items from export

 The default `strapi export` command exports your content (entities and relations), files (assets), project configuration, and schemas.
-The `--exclude` option allows you to exclude content, files, and the project configuration by passing these items in a comma-separated string.
+The `--exclude` option allows you to exclude content, files, and the project configuration by passing these items in a comma-separated string with no spaces between the types.
 You can't exclude the schemas, as schema matching is used for `strapi import`.

 :::note
 Media such as images consist of the file (asset) and the entity in the database.
 If you use the `--exclude` flag to remove assets, the database records are still included, and could render as broken links.